-I offer a 4-part seminar on science for non-scientists.
-For example, a group might meet on four successive Saturday mornings.
-All sessions will be conversational, with a mid-session break.
-Upon request, I will present a single session on one or two chosen topics.
+I offer a 10-part seminar on science for non-scientists.
+For example, a group might meet for two hours on four successive Saturday mornings to cover 8 of the parts.
+All sessions are conversational, with a mid-session break.
+I usually present a single session on one or two topics chosen by the participants.

-This conversational seminar is designed for non-scientists—those who may have had a biology, chemistry, and/or physics course in high school, or perhaps one introductory course in college.
+This conversational seminar is designed for non-scientists—those who might or might not have had a biology, chemistry, and/or physics course in high school, or perhaps an introductory course in college.
 This is NOT a technical lecture.
 There is no homework.
 We will introduce fundamental ideas of physical science and examine their impacts on modern living.
 If you cringe at mathematics, be assured that you won’t have to “do” it, but you might come to feel empowered regarding it—and hopefully also empowered regarding the science babble that appears in the news media.

 An outline of topics in the seminar appears below.
 Depending on our discussions, we can probably visit 7 or 8 topics in four sessions.
-The full seminar will include Topics 1-4 and Topic 10.
-Participants may choose two or three topics from among the five elective topics listed with an asterisk (*).
-One set of SPV participants requested a fifth session to cover two additional elective topics.
+A full seminar might include Topics 1-4 and Topic 10, allowing the participants to choose two topics from among the five electives listed with an asterisk (*).
+One set of participants requested a fifth session to cover two additional elective topics.

 To propose a seminar:

 Notify me by email firstname.lastname@example.org .

 Tell me the nature of your group, and whether you are interested in a single topic or several sessions.
 Also, please tell me how you would propose to enroll your group and why they might be interested in the topics.
 The outline is flexible, and can change depending on the interests of the participants.
 For example, while I was presenting the nature of electrical charges, some senior members said, “Oh, we wanted to know what the little labels saying 110V appliances mean.”
 The rest of the group concurred, and we immediately shifted to the subject to household wiring and how electrical appliances work.